• Skip to primary navigation

 More Free Crochet Shawl Patterns You Might Like…

-Today we learned how to crochet an easy one skein crochet shawl that is easy enough for a beginner!
+Today we learned how to crochet an easy one skein crochet triangle shawl that is easy enough for a beginner!
 I hope you’ve enjoyed this free crochet pattern – and you can always view all of my free crochet patterns here!

 Happy Crocheting!